aiman-al-masoud/deixiscript/docs/problems.md

 the background of the style of any button is x, if x is a color and the button is x.    (requires cataphora)

+## DefaultSetterAction

+The default setter Action will do this:

+1. take the name of the predicate, P.
+1. take the "canonical" name of the subject, S.
+1. take the object the subject belongs to, O.
+1. set the value of S to P on O.